jimhigson/oboe.js/writing/main/5_Implementation.md

 that are needed.
 See [functional.js](#functional.js) (Appendix p.\pageref{functional.js}).
 Functional programming in
-Javascript is known to be slower than other styles, particularly under Firefox because it lacks optimisation such as Lambda Lifting [@functionalSpiderMonkey].
+Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisation such as Lambda Lifting [@functionalSpiderMonkey].
 Considering to what degree performance concerns should dissuade us from a functional style, we may consider the library's execution context.
 Because of the single-threaded model any